pysomedays/a_new/Exercise/readme.md

-Exercises from <Learn Python the hard way>
+Exercises from ‘Learn Python the hard way’